wzp8023391/Deforestation-monitor-system/README.md

 ### environment
-This system was developed on windows 10, python3.8.3.
+This system was developed on Windows 10, python3.8.3.